-Assessment is through examinations, coursework assignments, including class tests, and case study reports or project dissertation.
+Assessment is through examinations, coursework assignments, including class tests.

 Special Features of the programme

 N/A

 Please note: As a research-led University, we undertake a continuous review of our programmes to ensure quality enhancement and to manage our resources.
 As a result, this programme may be revised during a student's period of registration; however, any revision will be balanced against the requirement that the student should receive the educational service expected.
 Please read our Disclaimer to see why, when and how changes may be made to a student's programme.